fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13a.md

 DATABASE_URL: postgres://<username>:<password>@ec2-44-199-83-229.compute-1.amazonaws.com:5432/<db-name>
 ```

-Especially when using a relational database, it is essential to access the database directly as well.
-There are many ways to do this, including several different graphical user interfaces, such as [pgAdmin](https://www.pgadmin.org/).
-However, the [pqsl](https://www.postgresql.org/docs/current/app-psql.html) command-line tool in Postgres will be used.
+Particularly when using a relational database, it is essential to access the database directly as well.
+There are many ways to do this, there are several different graphical user interfaces, such as [pgAdmin](https://www.pgadmin.org/).
+However, we will be using Postgres [pqsl](https://www.postgresql.org/docs/current/app-psql.html) command-line tool.

-To access the database, run _psql_ on the Heroku server as follows (note that the command parameters depend on the connect url of the Heroku application):
+The database can be accessed by running _psql_ command on the Heroku server as follows (note that the command parameters depend on connect url of the Heroku application):

 ```bash
 heroku run psql -h ec2-44-199-83-229.compute-1.amazonaws.com -p 5432 -U <username> <dbname>
 ```

-After entering the password, try the main pslq command _\d_, which tells you the contents of the database:
+After entering the password, let's try the main psql command _\d_, which tells you the contents of the database:

 ```bash
 Password for user <username>: